European Green Party: History

 The European Green Party itself was officially founded at the 4th Congress of the European Federation of Green Parties on 20–22 February 2004 in Rome.
-At the convention, 32 Green parties from across Europe joined this new pan-European party.
+At the convention, 32 green parties from across Europe joined the new European political party.
 As such, the European Greens became a trans-national party, and the very first European political party.

-In the 2004 European Parliament election, member parties won 35 Seats and the Greens/EFA group in the European Parliament secured 43 in total.
+In the 2004 European Parliament election, member parties won 35 seats, and the Greens/EFA group in the European Parliament secured 43 in total.

 In the 2009 European Parliament election, even though the European Parliament was reduced in size, the European Greens' member parties won 46 seats, the best result of the Green Parties in 30 years.
 The Greens/EFA group in the European Parliament secured 55 seats in total.

 In the 2014 European Parliament election, the Green candidates were José Bové and Ska Keller.
 These elections marked the first time there were primaries including Spitzenkandidaten at the European elections, which allows Europeans to not only vote for who should represent them in the European Parliament, but also help to decide who should lead the European Commission.
 In May they presented a common programme including the Green New Deal at the launch of the European Greens' campaign which called for "a new direction of economic policy aimed at reducing our carbon footprint and improving our quality of life".
 The slogan of the campaign was 'Change Europe, vote Green'.
 The Greens/EFA group in the European Parliament obtained 50 seats in total.

 The candidates for the 2019 European Parliament election were Ska Keller and Bas Eickhout, who campaigned for climate protection, a social Europe, more democracy and stronger rule of law.
 That year, the Greens made the strongest ever showing across Europe, in part due to rising public awareness about climate change and the impact of youth movements for climate.
 The strongest surge was in Germany as Alliance 90/The Greens replaced the centre-left Social Democratic Party of Germany as the second-strongest party.
 The Greens/EFA group in the European Parliament obtained 74 seats in total.
 The Greens' results signified a new balance of power as the European People's Party (EPP) and the Progressive Alliance of Socialists and Democrats (S&D) lost their majority.